-Ever since I was a puberty-stricken (and acne-prone) teen, I’ve considered adding witch hazel to my skincare arsenal.
-But, it wasn’t until Thayer’s came out with an alcohol-free formulation (yippee!) that I decided to finally try it out.
+Ever since I was a puberty-stricken (and acne-prone) teen, I’ve considered adding witch hazel to my skincare routine.
+But it wasn’t until Thayer’s came out with an alcohol-free formulation (yippee!) that I decided to finally try it out.

 What It’s Supposed To Do

 Witch hazel, in itself, has a ton of benefits.
-But, most notably, it has:
+Most notably, it has:

 - Astringent properties (meaning it can tighten and cleanse pores)

-- Anti-inflammatory properties (meaning it can bring down swelling)
+- Anti-inflammatory properties (meaning it can bring down inflammation and swelling)

 The bottle claims that it can: “cleanse, soften, refresh, and moisturize skin.”
 So, there are a bunch of other ingredients in the mix (like aloe vera and glycerin) that would promote these functions.

-I went down a rabbit hole when writing this article.
-It seems like Thayers is hell-bent on distancing itself from the “astringent” label.
+Side note: It seems like Thayers is hell-bent on distancing itself from the “astringent” label.
 But, tannins—the antioxidants that are essential to witch hazel—are, in fact, astringents.
-So, if you’re not down with astringency (ahem—Rosacea-prone skin types), you might want to skip this product.

 What It Smells Like